algosup/2022-2023-project-3-harfang3d-binding-Project-3-group/Documents/Technical-Specifications/technical-Specification.md

         lib.fsharp.stl.bind_stl(gen)
 ```

-## d.
-Function 4 : Import the new language
+## Function 4 : Import the new language

 Inside the bind.py file we import the new language.